Client Story

 On 19 May 2025, the Honourable Artillery Company (HAC) became the first mixed-gender team of British Army Reservists to summit Mount Everest.
-Behind the ascent was Iqarus, an independently managed subsidiary of the International SOS Group that specialises in delivering frontline healthcare in the world’s most challenging environments.
+Behind the ascent was Iqarus, an independently managed subsidiary of the International SOS Group that specializes in delivering frontline healthcare in the world’s most challenging environments.
 Iqarus deployed an expedition-experienced paramedic and fielded Black Space Technology’s wearable health-monitoring kit, giving the climbers real-time physiological insight and on-the-spot clinical support from Base Camp (5,364m) up to the Death Zone.

 Everest exposes climbers to extreme altitude, volatile weather and rapid-onset conditions such as acute mountain illness (AMI), frostbite, and Khumbu cough.
 Conventional medical facilities are days away, leaving teams vulnerable if symptoms escalate.
 The HAC needed a self-contained, reliable medical solution that could: